 In which classes can you compete?

-Men, women and mixed(does not apply to SPRINT SOLO).
+Men, women and mixed(not in the solo races).
 The different classes start at the same time.

 What equipment is recommended?